Reading list Switch to dark mode

 NextJS Project Setup screenshot

-As we already mentioned earlier.
-In this Project setup, we will focus to work with a team on the same project so it is important to lock our Node Engine and Packange Manager so our teammates work in the same environment.
-To do this we need to create two files .nvmrc and .npmrc
+As mentioned earlier.
+In this setup, we will focus on working with team on same project so it is important to lock our Node Engine and Packange Manager so our teammates work in same environment.

 • .nvmrc: To Specify the Node Engine.